 Chief Executive Officer

 Prior to joining Principia, Mr. Babler was President and Chief Executive Officer of Talima Therapeutics, Inc. Previously, he held positions of increasing responsibility at Genentech, Inc., most recently as Vice President, Immunology Sales and Marketing.
 He began his pharmaceutical industry career at Eli Lilly and Company focused on sales, sales management, global marketing and business development.
 He also serves on the Emerging Companies Section and Health Section Governing Board boards of the Biotechnology Innovation Organization (BIO) and was a board member of ZS Pharma until its sale to AstraZeneca Inc. He holds a Swiss Federal Diploma in Pharmacy from the Federal Institute of Technology in Zurich.
-Mr. Babler also graduated from the Executive Development Program at the Kellogg Graduate School of Management at Northwestern University.
+Mr. Babler completed the Executive Development Program at the Kellogg Graduate School of Management at Northwestern University.

 Ken A. Brameld, Ph.D.